awsdocs/aws-codedeploy-user-guide/doc_source/reference-appspec-file-structure-hooks.md

 + `ValidateService` – This is the last deployment lifecycle event\.
 It is used to verify the deployment was completed successfully\.
 + `BeforeBlockTraffic` – You can use this deployment lifecycle event to run tasks on instances before they are deregistered from a load balancer\.

-  To troubleshoot a deployment that fails during the `BeforeBlockTraffic` deployment lifecycle event, see [Troubleshooting failed ApplicationStop, BeforeBlockTraffic, and AfterBlockTraffic deployment lifecycle events](troubleshooting-deployments.md#troubleshooting-deployments-lifecycle-event-failures)\.
+  To troubleshoot a deployment that fails during the `BeforeBlockTraffic` deployment lifecycle event, see [Troubleshooting a failed ApplicationStop, BeforeBlockTraffic, or AfterBlockTraffic deployment lifecycle event](troubleshooting-deployments.md#troubleshooting-deployments-lifecycle-event-failures)\.
 + `BlockTraffic` – During this deployment lifecycle event, internet traffic is blocked from accessing instances that are currently serving traffic\.
 This event is reserved for the CodeDeploy agent and cannot be used to run scripts\.
 + `AfterBlockTraffic` – You can use this deployment lifecycle event to run tasks on instances after they are deregistered from a load balancer\.

-  To troubleshoot a deployment that fails during the `AfterBlockTraffic` deployment lifecycle event, see [Troubleshooting failed ApplicationStop, BeforeBlockTraffic, and AfterBlockTraffic deployment lifecycle events](troubleshooting-deployments.md#troubleshooting-deployments-lifecycle-event-failures)\.
+  To troubleshoot a deployment that fails during the `AfterBlockTraffic` deployment lifecycle event, see [Troubleshooting a failed ApplicationStop, BeforeBlockTraffic, or AfterBlockTraffic deployment lifecycle event](troubleshooting-deployments.md#troubleshooting-deployments-lifecycle-event-failures)\.
 + `BeforeAllowTraffic` – You can use this deployment lifecycle event to run tasks on instances before they are registered with a load balancer\.
 + `AllowTraffic` – During this deployment lifecycle event, internet traffic is allowed to access instances after a deployment\.
 This event is reserved for the CodeDeploy agent and cannot be used to run scripts\.
 + `AfterAllowTraffic` – You can use this deployment lifecycle event to run tasks on instances after they are registered with a load balancer\.